EQ Trick: Finding The Kick Drum Fundamental

 Thar She Blows!

-Once you've identified the frequency with the most energy, dial back the gain and listen to the kick drum in the context of your mix.
+Once you've identified the fundamental, dial back the gain and listen to the kick drum in the context of your mix.
 Start off from a 0dB gain amount and slowly boost it up till you just start to hear or feel that delicious extra resonance - job done!

 This EQ technique really helps to serve up musical results, as we're respecting the intrinsic make-up of the kick drum as part of the process.
 Give it a try and deepen that bass!